 Year of Death: Around 250 (beheaded) under Emperor Diocletian

 Distinguishing Feature: Jesus on his shoulders, stick or trunk in his hand

-Particular Patronage: Patron of a Christian's daily work, helper in many
+Particular Patronage: Patron of a Christian's daily work, helper in

 dangers, saviour in floods, patron of the sailors,

-travellers and drivers of a vehicle,
+craftsmen, all travelers and drivers of a vehicle,

 helper against a sudden death